Judicial Branch Home >

 Q: Do you have minor children with your spouse?

-- you and your spouse have minor children together (under age 18 or still in high school);
+- You and your spouse have minor children together (under age 18 or 18 but still in high school).
+This includes biological and adopted children.

-- the Wife is pregnant OR gave birth to a child during the marriage (even if the Husband is not the father of the child).
-EXCEPT: Use the "without children" forms if paternity was established in the other man making him the legal father instead of the Husband.)
+- The Wife is pregnant OR gave birth to a child during the marriage (even if the Husband is not the father of the child).
+Minnesota law presumes that a husband is the father of a child conceived or born during the marriage to the wife.
+EXCEPT: Use the "without children" forms if paternity was established in another man making him the legal father instead of the Husband.

-Without Children: A divorce is considered to be without children if you do not have minor child together, the Wife is not pregnant, and the Wife did not give birth during the marriage to a child from another relationship.
+Without Children: A divorce is considered to be without children if the spouses do not have minor child together, the Wife is not pregnant, and the Wife did not give birth during the marriage to a child from another relationship.
+In those situations, use the "without children" court forms.

 Q: Do you and your spouse agree how to settle all issues?